Texas Investigative Reporter

 Floodlight is a 501(c)(3) nonprofit newsroom supported by philanthropic grants from foundations and gifts from individuals.

 Floodlight is a member of the Institute for Nonprofit News and subscribes to its standards of editorial independence.
 We retain full authority over editorial content:

 Our news judgments are made independently and not on the basis of donor support.

-We do not accept charitable donations from anonymous sources or sources who present a conflict of interest with our work or compromise our independence.
+We do not accept charitable donations sources who present a conflict of interest with our work or compromise our independence.

 Floodlight may consider donations to support the coverage of particular topics, but our organization maintains editorial control of the coverage.